BlackScorp/guestbook/article.md

-#Once upon a time...

-...there was a young developer who was tasked with a nice, clean greenfield project using any framework he liked.

-He had no idea which PHP frameworks were out there, but after a bit of research he decided to use Kohana 3.2 because at the time, it was the only framework which the developer could easily understand and use.

-After 9 months of developing, the project was born and launched.
-However, the developer realized that there was a new version of the Kohana framework - it was a minor release.

-With just one small, simple update to Kohana 3.3 the entire project was broken... so he reverted back to before the framework update.

-After some more research, the developer realized that this problem is endemic to every framework - there are tons of blog posts, articles, etc. all over the internet about upgrading the current code base of framework X to the newer version (e.g. Zend to Zend 2, Symfony to Symfony2 and so on...).

-The moral of the story?
-Frameworks are nice - you can speed up initial development - but you may be stuck to a particular version or framework and have to maintain a particular project while meanwhile other frameworks start offering much cooler features.
-Additionally, many companies are using their own in-house framework (for various reasons).

 #Clean Code Architecture

 How can you develop software which is independent of the framework and at the same time uses features from that framework?